-After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention as soon as possible at Mount San Rafael Hospital on the Trinidad Campus, the San Luis Valley Regional Medical Center for the Valley Campus and ASU and Memorial Hospital in Colorado Springs for the PPCC Centennial Campus.
+After an incident of sexual assault and domestic violence, the victim should consider seeking medical attention as soon as possible at Mount San Rafael Hospital on the Trinidad Campus, the San Luis Valley Regional Medical Center for the Valley Campus and ASU.
 In Colorado, evidence may be collected even if you choose not to make a report to law enforcement.
 It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence as may be necessary to the proof of criminal activity may be preserved.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to College hearing boards/investigators or police.
 Although the College strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
 TSJC staff will assist any victim with notifying local police if they so desire.
 On the Trinidad Campus, contact Seth Kravig, Director of Housing, 719-846-5499.
-On the Valley Campus, contact Lorrie Velasguez, Director of Human Resources, 719-846-5534.
+On the Valley Campus, contact Lorrie Velasquez, Director of Human Resources, 719-846-5534.

-Trinidad Police Department

-719-846-4441 2309 E. Main Street Trinidad, CO 81082

-Alamosa Police Department

-719-589-2548 425 4th Street Alamosa, CO 81101
+Trinidad Police Department 160 E. First Street Trinidad, CO 81082 719-846-4441 Alamosa Police Department 719-589-2548 425 4th Street Alamosa, CO 81101 ASU Police Department 719-587-7901 208 Edgemont Blvd, #1 Petteys Hall Alamosa, CO 81101

-PPCC Department of Public Safety

-719-502-2911 5675 S. Academy Blvd., Rm A-100 Colorado Springs, CO 80906

-ASU Police Department

-719-587-7901 208 Edgemont Blvd, #1 Petteys Hall Alamosa, CO 81101 If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the TSJC Title IX Coordinator, Lorrie Velasquez, 600 Prospect Street, Berg Building, Room 108, Trinidad, Colorado, 81082, Telephone (719) 846-5534 or PPCC Executive Director of Human Resource Services, Carlton Brooks, 5675 South Academy Blvd., Colorado Springs, CO 80906; phone 719-502-2600 and ASU campus security or the Police Department (if the victim so desires); Director of Title IX, Ana Guevara, 208 Edgemont Blvd.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the TSJC Title IX Coordinator, Lorrie Velasquez, 600 Prospect Street, Berg Building, Room 108, Trinidad, Colorado, 81082, Telephone (719) 846-5534 and ASU campus security or the Police Department (if the victim so desires); Director of Title IX, Ana Guevara, 208 Edgemont Blvd.
 Alamosa, CO 81102; phone 719-587-8213.